By Al Adamsen | Future of Work Advisors

 | Fast Feels Good, Until It Doesn’t

 Leaders today face uncommon pressure to hit near-term financial targets.
-This reality often drives CEOs, CFOs, and other executives to place big bets on Ai, robotic process automation, and other technological innovations.
+This reality often drives CEOs, CFOs, and other executives to place big bets on Ai, robotic automation, and other technological innovations.
 Sometimes these bets are well-placed.
 Other times, they’re made without enough consideration for the ripple effects across employees, customers, and critical processes.

 Recent research from MIT underscores this point.
 According to their August 2025 study, more than 95% of corporate generative Ai pilots have failed to deliver the productivity gains promised.
 Despite the hype, most organizations are struggling to integrate Ai into workflows in a way that produces measurable results.
 In other words, speed isn’t solving the productivity puzzle.
 It's often compounding the problem.

-| Why People Need Stones to Stand On
+| People Need Stones to Stand On

 Research consistently shows that poorly managed or overly hasty change initiatives have failure rates exceeding 70%.
-The reasons aren’t mysterious: leaders underestimate the time required for people to adapt, they don’t align around clear governance, and they fail to establish the dependable foundations (values, communication channels, decision-making frameworks, etc.) that employees need to navigate disruption with confidence.
+The reasons aren’t mysterious: leaders underestimate the time required for people to adapt, they don’t align around clear governance, and they fail to establish the dependable foundations (values, communication channels, decision-making frameworks, etc.) that employees need to navigate disruption and uncertainty with confidence.

 As Goodall reminds us, employees crave dependable “stones to stand on”.
 When these are missing, even well-intentioned change feels like chaos and generates feelings of anxiety and angst.
-So, as a leader and leader team, how to mitigate the risk of feelings of angst within your workforce?
-How will you all meet the fundamental needs of workers – what Drs.
+So, as a leader and leader team, how to mitigate the risk of such feelings arising within your workforce?
+How will you meet the fundamental needs of workers – what Drs.
 Erin Eatough and Shonna Waters of Fractional Insights identified as security, growth, and significance – and build a culture that’s stable, high-trust, and confidence-inspiring?

 | Thinking Fast, Thinking Slow… as Leaders

 Nobel laureate Daniel Kahneman, in his seminal book Thinking, Fast and Slow, distinguishes between System 1 (fast, intuitive, emotional) and System 2 (slow, deliberate, analytical) modes of thinking.
-Both are essential—but knowing when to rely on fast intuition and when to deliberately slow down is a hallmark of great decision-making.
+Both are essential, but knowing when to rely on fast intuition and when to deliberately slow down is a hallmark of great decision-making.

 The same applies to organizational change: some initiatives require quick action, but most benefit from thoughtful pacing, alignment, and clarity.
 The paradox is this: in times of relentless external change, organizations need leaders who know when to slow down.
 Slowing down doesn’t mean being complacent.
 It means committing to the discipline of creating time and space to consider goals, strategies, and potential impacts before charging forward.